Medical tourism: Employer-sponsored health care in the US

-Impact of COVID-19 on Medical Tourism
+Impact of COVID-19 on medical tourism

 The growth of Global Medical Tourism in the last decade has influenced overall growth of health care sector.
 Due to the multidimensional impact of the Pandemic COVID-19 in the form of a global healthcare crisis, falling global economy, restricted international travel, the medical tourism industry is undergoing a substantial decline.

 The CDC has listed various levels of different destinations or countries that are ranked from 1 to 3, with 1 and 2 considered safe to travel.
 A destination ranked level-3 is considered a warning not to travel to that area.

-According to the latest IMTJ Global Medical Travel and Tourism, it is expected that medical tourism industry will be affected until 2021.

 COVID-19 vaccine tourism

 In the later half of February 2021, it was reported that wealthy and influential people from Canada and European countries flew to the United Arab Emirates to secure early access to the COVID-19 vaccine.
-The UAE has been promoting Dubai as a vaccine holiday hub for the wealthy, who can pay large sums of money to get inoculated before they become eligible.
+The UAE promoted Dubai as a vaccine holiday hub for the wealthy, who could pay large sums of money to get inoculated before they became eligible in their home countries.

-In January 2021, Canadian snowbirds travelled to the United States (specifically Florida and Arizona) via air charter for quicker access to the COVID-19 vaccine.
+In January 2021, Canadian snowbirds traveled to the United States (specifically Florida and Arizona) via air charter for quicker access to the COVID-19 vaccine.